-Deep learning and neural network algorithms have also been employed for constrained Hamiltonian systems recently in \cite{Finzi2020,White2023}.
-In \cite{Finzi2020} the authors examined the effectiveness of NNs to learn the dynamics of a series of chaotic systems embedded in Cartesian coordinates explicitly imposing the constraints in the Lagrangian, instead of introducing generalized coordinates to encode implicitly the holonomic constraints of these systems.
-Their approach is data-driven, i.e. the Hamiltonian and the Lagrangian functions are approximated by neural networks which are trained by ground-truth data, while imposing known holonomic constraints.
-Notably, they found that embedding the system in Cartesian coordinates with explicit constraints leads to a significant improvement in accuracy and data efficiency.
-It is argued that implicitly imposing holonomic constraints through the use of generalized coordinates can make learning the Hamiltonian and Lagrangian of a system challenging.
-On the contrary, separating constraints from the Lagrangian and the Hamiltonian may alleviate this difficulty, given the simpler forms these functions assume in Cartesian coordinates.
-A more recent supervised approach is presented in \cite{White2023} where stabilized neural differential equations were proposed.
-In this work, the authors introduce stabilization terms designed to stabilize the dynamics on the constraint manifold, bypassing the need for the Hamiltonian or Lagrangian formalism.
+Neural networks have recently been applied also to constrained Hamiltonian systems \cite{Finzi2020,White2023}.
+In \cite{Finzi2020}, the authors explored the use of DNNs to learn the dynamics of chaotic systems embedded in Cartesian coordinates, explicitly imposing constraints in the Lagrangian rather than using generalized coordinates to implicitly encode holonomic constraints.
+This data-driven approach approximates the Hamiltonian and Lagrangian functions via neural networks trained on ground-truth data, while incorporating known constraints.
+They found that using Cartesian coordinates with explicit constraints significantly improves accuracy and data efficiency.
+It is argued that imposing implicitly holonomic constraints through the introduction of generalized coordinates can complicate the learning, while separating the constraints from the Hamiltonian and Lagrangian simplifies the process.
+A more recent supervised approach in \cite{White2023} introduced stabilized neural differential equations, incorporating stabilization terms to maintain dynamics on the constraint manifold, without relying on the Hamiltonian or Lagrangian formalism.